 - Soft Tissue Lasers

 A range of soft tissue procedures can be completed with lasers (extremely focused light beams).
-Our dentists use soft tissue lasers to remove soft tissue folds from dentures, reshape your gums, or speed up the bleaching process during a teeth whitening treatment.
+Our dentists use soft tissue lasers to help remove soft tissue folds from dentures, reshape your gums, or speed up the bleaching process during teeth whitening treatment.

 - Hard Tissue Lasers